List of One Tree Hill characters: Tim Smith

 Played by Brett Claywell.
 Tim was Nathan's best friend until Nathan married Haley.
-He then clung on to Nathan and had a hard time adjusting to the fact that Nathan had new friends outside of him.
+He then clung on to Nathan and had a hard time adjusting to the fact that Nathan had new friends outside of him, especially Lucas.
 His appearances slowly turned to comic-relief such as when he mistook a pair of female police officers for strippers at a party, insisting on them giving him a show even as they handcuffed him and put him in a police car.
 He then attended a school for "slower students".
-In Season five, he is now working a delivery boy for a pizza place, is married to Bevin, and they have a son named Nathan, as learned when he gets locked in the library with Haley, Peyton, Brooke, Mia, and Lindsey.
-At the end of the episode, it turns out that he knew how to get out all along, but didn't say anything because he enjoyed hanging out with everyone again and says that no one really keeps in touch anymore.
+In Season 5, he is now working a delivery boy for a pizza place, is married to Bevin, and they have a son named Nathan, as learned when he gets locked in the library with Haley, Peyton, Brooke, Mia, and Lindsey.
+At the end of the episode, it turns out that he knew how to get out all along but did not say anything because he enjoyed hanging out with everyone again and says that no one really keeps in touch anymore.
 In the series finale, Bevin reveals that she is divorced due to her extreme hatred for Tim, indicating an unhappy and short marriage between the two.